 |Sony A99 II (⇒ lft | rgt)||2400||YES||3.0||1229||tilting||no||8000||12.0||no||YES|

 |Sony A99 (⇒ lft | rgt)||2359||YES||3.0||1229||full-flex||no||8000||6.0||no||YES|

 |Sony A900 (⇒ lft | rgt)||optical||YES||3.0||922||fixed||no||8000||5.0||no||YES|

 Both the A7S II and the 5D Mark IV are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The A7S II replaced the earlier Sony A7S, while the 5D Mark IV followed on from the Canon 5D Mark III.

-So what conclusions can be drawn?
+So what is the bottom line?
 Which of the two cameras – the Sony A7S II or the Canon 5D Mark IV – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - More framing info: Has an electronic viewfinder that displays shooting data.